Eeems-Org/oxide/shared/sentry/src/README.md

   directory or copy the header file to your source tree so that it is available during the build.
 - `src`: Sources of the Sentry SDK required for building.
+- `ndk`: Sources for the Android NDK JNI layer.

 ## Platform and Feature Support